1991–92 Australian region cyclone season: Severe Tropical Cyclone Jane-Irna

 On 7 April, TCWC Perth started to monitor a tropical low that had developed, within the monsoon trough about 600 km to the northeast of the Cocos Island.
 Over the next few days the low moved towards the southeast and gradually developed further, before TCWC Perth named it Jane as the low had developed into a category 1 tropical cyclone.

 Midday on 10 April Jane made its closest point of approach to Cocos Island, passing 200 km away from the island.
 As the storm continued to track south, it came under the influence of a deep-layer easterly steering flow caused by the presence of a ridge to the south.
 Jane turned onto a westward track which it maintained for nearly five days.
 Cyclone Jane continued to intensify under an ideal environment.
 On 13 April, a well-defined eye appeared on satellite imagery.
 A day later, the storm reached its peak intensity of 230 km/h, making the storm one of the strongest of the year.

 Over the ensuing 24 hours, tropical cyclone Jane began to weaken in response to increased vertical wind shear in association with a mid-latitude trough.
 By 15 April, the eye had become cloud-filled, and at 0000 UTC 16 April, the cyclone began to re-curve to the southeast and subsequently rapidly deteriorated.
 By 0100 UTC 17 April, Jane was no longer a tropical cyclone.
 Due to the storm's small size, winds of just 126 km were reported Cocos Island.
 Therefore, there were no reports of damage or deaths.

-Other systems
+Other system

 During 19 February, TCWC Brisbane and the JTWC started to monitor a tropical low that had developed within the Coral Sea about 670 km to the northeast of Rockhampton in Queensland Australia.
 During that day, the low gradually developed further as it moved towards the southeast and an anticyclonically curved upper level jet stream, before during the JTWC reported that the low had become equivalent to a tropical storm and assigned it the designation 18P.
 However, during the next day despite gale-force winds persisting in the systems southern quadrants, the system moved onto the central Queensland coast, before it could become a tropical cyclone.
 As a result of the low moving inland, the JTWC issued their final advisory on the system later that day, however, the system continued to be monitored until it was absorbed into the Australian inland heat trough.